tidyqa/vitepress/docs/html/headings-and-paragraphs/index.md

 # Headings and Paragraphs

-In this section, we'll delve into the power of headings and paragraphs – two fundamental HTML elements that enable you to structure and present your content effectively.
+Two fundamental HTML elements that enable you to structure and present your content effectively.

 ## Using Headings